 - Flexible: A registered agent service can allow you to operate a business in a state where you do not have a physical address during normal business hours.
 This flexibility is helpful for businesses that are primarily online or that travel around, like a food truck.

 The cons of hiring a registered agent service include:

-- Requires additional paperwork – Using a statutory agent service requires you to sign up and pay for a service.
-This may seem intimidating, but services like Rocket Lawyer make it easy to hire an agent for your small business.
+- Requires additional paperwork: Using a statutory agent service requires you to sign up and pay for a service.

 Who Can Be a Registered Agent?

-Registered agent requirements vary by state, but it generally must be a person 18+ years old with a physical address in the LLC filing state.
-Your statutory agent must be available at that address during normal business hours.
+Registered agent requirements vary by state, but it generally must be a person 18 years or older with a physical address in the LLC filing state.
+Your RA must be available at that address during normal business hours.
 You can hire a registered agent service or identify a friend or family member who meets the requirements.

 Can You Be Your Own Registered Agent?